tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/服务迁移/在线迁移/一键迁移操作指引_intl_en.md

 ## Overview
-Quick migration is a simplified version of service migration - [online migration](https://intl.cloud.tencent.com/document/product/213/35639).
+Quick migration is a agile version of [online migration](https://intl.cloud.tencent.com/document/product/213/35639).
 It eliminates complex operations such as login to the source server and tool download and allows you to quickly query source servers and batch migrate and sync them to Tencent Cloud.
 This document describes how to quickly migrate cloud servers to CVM.

 Quick migration is applicable to both Linux and Windows operating systems.
 In addition, you can query the migration progress on the [online migration](https://console.cloud.tencent.com/cvm/csm/online?rid=1) page in the CVM console.